chnm/thatcamp-org/wp-content/plugins/jquery-collapse-o-matic/readme.txt

 3. Options Page?
 Yes, Options Page!

 == Changelog ==

+= 1.5.9 =
+* fixed issue with missing classes in dark style
+* streamlined the collapse/expand function
+* streamlined the collapseall/expandall functions
+* added auto to scrollonclose attribute
+* added new colomat_expandall and colomat_collpaseall functions that can be triggered externally

 = 1.5.8 =
 * load scripts only if shortcode is in use defaults to false - load all the time